zeroflucs-given/charybdis/README.md

 ## Overview
 The `charybdis` package provides a range of features to simplify and enhance the developer experience when working with Scylla in Go.
 It provides an opinionated, generics-enabled API that automatically performs table structure management and provides supporting functions for simple runtime access to data.
+If you want to just write structs and forget about managing the keyspaces by hand, and use features like expiry, lightweight transactions together - `charybdis` might be what you're looking for.

 ## Why Does this Exist?
 At ZeroFlucs we use ScyllaDB as the backbone of our Go based microservices platform.
 However, it was something of a love-hate relationship early on.
-We started with `gocql` and `gocqlx` packages (ScyllaDB forks), the problems we encountered were:
+We started with `gocql` and `gocqlx` packages (ScyllaDB forks), but the problems we encountered were a mix of general tooling availability, as well as trying to get features from the packages to work cohesively.
+Our big pains were:

  - Lack of mature tooling to handle schema evolution, for basic additive scenarios (new tables, extra columns)
  - Large amounts of boilerplate for querying slices of objects, or common SELECT, INSERT, UPDATE scenarios.